tarantool/doc/doc/reference/tooling/tt_cli/create.rst

     - init.lua
     - instances.yml

-Other files and directories of a template define the initial structure of the instantiated applications.
+Files and directories of a template are copied to the application directory according to the ``include`` section of the manifest (or its absence).

 .. note::